Tipper Gore: 1990s to present

 In 1990, Gore founded the Tennessee Voices for Children to advance youth services for mental health and substance abuse.
 Gore also co-chaired the National Mental Health Association's Child Mental Health Interest Group.

 Gore campaigned during her husband's 1988 presidential bid and toured with him and Bill and Hillary Clinton during the presidential campaign of 1992.
+As spouse of the vice presidential nominee, Gore spoke at the 1996 Democratic National Convention.
+She spoke again at the 2000 Democratic National Convention, as spouse of the presidential nominee.

 As second lady, Gore served as the mental health policy advisor to the president.
 Her goals were to diminish the stigma surrounding mental illness and to bring awareness to the need for affordable mental health care.
 In 1999, Gore hosted the first White House Conference on Mental Health.
 That same year, she launched the National Mental Health Awareness Campaign (NMHAC) to encourage Americans to seek treatment for mental illness.
 Gore has frequently spoken about her own experience with depression and treatment following the near-fatal injury of her son Albert.

 Along with her work in mental health, Gore was a part of several other initiatives during her time as second lady.
 She served as special advisor to the Interagency Council on the Homeless and as the national spokesperson for the "Back to Sleep" SIDS awareness campaign.
 In 1994, Gore visited a refugee camp and an orphanage in Zaire on a personal trip to provide aid in the aftermath of the Rwandan genocide.
 She stayed in a UNICEF camp and assisted doctors and aid workers.
 She made an official visit to Honduras in 1998 following Hurricane Mitch to volunteer, bring medical supplies, and survey the damage.

 Gore took part in campaigning for the reelection of President Clinton and Vice President Gore in 1996, and she was actively involved in her husband's presidential campaign in 2000, making her own campaign stops and media appearances.
 She also acted as an advisor and was a part of decisions including the hiring of Tony Coelho as chairman of the campaign and moving its headquarters to Nashville.

 In 2002, Gore was urged by her supporters to run for the vacant U.S. Senate seat her husband once held in Tennessee, which was being vacated by Fred Thompson; however, she declined.

 As of 2012, she served as co-chair of the advisory board of the Diana Basehart Foundation which assists homeless and low-income people with animal care.